rgabs/rgabs.github.io/_posts/2018-10-19-unit-testing-redux-containers-the-better-way-using-jest.markdown

     ```js
     import App from './App'

-    /*
-        App.mapStateToProps() // the mapDispatchToProps function
+    App.mapStateToProps() // the mapStateToProps function

-        App.mapDispatchToProps() // the mapDispatchToProps
+    App.mapDispatchToProps() // the mapDispatchToProps function

     <App.reactComponent /> // the react component which is being passed to connect

     App.mockDispatch // a jest function, can be used to test if dispatch is being called with the right action in mapDispatchToProps
-    */

     ```